humdrum-tools/humdrum-documentation/guide/ch37/index.md

 trans -d -2 -c -3
 ```

-The **trans** command adds a transposition interpretation to the output
+The <span class="tool">trans</span> command adds a transposition interpretation to the output
 in order to identify that the material has been shifted.
 In the `**kern`
 representation, transposed instruments must be explicitly identified
 using a special "transposing-instrument interpretation" (see *Humdrum